moshabbir-dotcom/Project-Portfolio-5/README.md

 * [BLOG.CSS]()
 * [PROFILE.CSS]()
 ### JavaScript
-* Javascript was taken from the CI walkthrough and modified in places.
+* Javascript was taken from the CI walkthrough and modified in places and passed validation with evidence [HERE]().
 ### Python
 * All Python code was tested through an external PEP8 validator and passed even though the pylint module in some occasions reported errors.
 The evidence of PEP8 validation being adhered to on the files that showed these errors is below:
 * [Product Views]()